wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 You can search for soldering tutorials yourself, but at the end of the day it's using a hot stick to melt metal and glue two things together.
 Don't be afraid, just treat it with respect and be careful.

 That being said, solder-free builds can be really nice.
-They are typically made using boards that come with "hot swap sockets" presinstalled.
+They are typically made using boards that come with "hot swap sockets" preinstalled.
 These are basically a tight fitting hole that the plugs on the keyboard switches can fit snugly into, like a cable into a port.
 It's less durable than soldering, but way faster if you want to change things later.

-- Simple solder-free plate-free build for easy maintenance an dtrial
+- Simple solder-free plate-free build for easy maintenance and trial
   - <https://www.1upkeyboards.com/shop/controllers/1up-rgb-pcb-hse>
   - <https://www.1upkeyboards.com/shop/bases-and-cases/acrylic-60-base-frosted>
 - More expensive hot swap